2021 Verizon 200 at the Brickyard: Television

 NBC Sports covered the race on the television side as part of a Radio Style Broadcast for the race.
 Rick Allen, and Steve Letarte called the race from the broadcast booth.
 MRN broadcaster Mike Bagley called the race from Turn 1, Dale Earnhardt Jr. had the call from Turn 7, and Jeff Burton had the call from Turn 12.
 Dave Burns, Marty Snider, and Kelli Stavast handled the pit road duties from pit lane.
 Rutledge Wood handled the features from the track.

 Radio

-Indianapolis Motor Speedway Radio Network and the Performance Racing Network jointly co-produce the radio broadcast for the race, which was be simulcast on Sirius XM NASCAR Radio, and air on IMS or PRN stations, depending on contractual obligations.
-The lead announcers and two pit reporters are PRN staff, while the turns announcers and two pit reporters are from IMS.
+Indianapolis Motor Speedway Radio Network and the Performance Racing Network jointly co-produced the radio broadcast for the race, which was simulcast on Sirius XM NASCAR Radio, and aired on IMS or PRN stations, depending on contractual obligations.
+The lead announcers and two pit reporters were PRN staff, while the turns announcers and two pit reporters were from IMS.